 The variety of fruits and freshly squeezed juices is great and they can be found everywhere and cheap.
 Try them because their taste can drastically differ from the fruit you buy at your local supermarket.
 And of course, the Cuban grown in the wild fruit win on all counts.

-In two words – there is no variety, but it is very tasty.
+Similarly to Cuban food, Cuban bread has no variety but it is very tasty.
 The crisp crust of bread hides a small almost empty core, which is very good for the body because the spongy soft heart of today’s bread made from white flour forms a sponge in your stomach, which when absorbing more water becomes larger.
 Yes, I know, it sounds terrible but it’s true.
 In such cases, do as the Italians do – remove the inside of the bread before consuming it.

 Cubans are “spoiled” and only drink good coffee.
 Coffee that is served to tourists they call “Americano” and say that no Cuban would drink it.
 And yet, even the tourist coffee is not bad.
 Coffee is among the top 10 things worth buying in Cuba.